tip-org/tools-paper/paper.md

 generates a set of rules, in the form of first-order Horn clauses, which say when we should generate various instances.
 The minimal model of these Horn clauses then tells us which instances are required.
-The reason we do this is to make it easy to adjust the behaviour of the monomorphiser; different settings may include or omit instantiation rules.
+The reason we use rules is that it makes it easy to adjust the behaviour of the monomorphiser; different settings may include or omit instantiation rules.

-For a function definition, the rule is that when we instantiate the function, we should also instantiate everything required by the function.
+For a function definition, the principle is that when we instantiate the function, we should also instantiate everything required by the function.
 For `map`, some of the rules will be: